firepol/ccxt-websockets-db-updater/README.md

 Credits for the websockets implementations: **lfern** and his collaborators.

-If you are looking for a java alternative, check my other similar project: [Cryptows](https://github.com/firepol/crypto-websockets).
+If you are looking for an alternative in Java, check my other similar project: [Cryptows](https://github.com/firepol/crypto-websockets).

-The database saving part is work in progress, but to get an idea how it will work, check _Cryptows_.
-I will use SQLAlchemy ORM in order to support several databases.

 ## Installation